ferrighi/netcdf-ld-prototype/source/install-bald.rst

 - source activate ncld-bald
 - $ conda install --quiet --file requirements.txt

-The "source activate ncld-bald" should be executed everytime we use the bald library and scripts.
+The "source activate ncld-bald" must be executed everytime we use the bald library and scripts.